 Grantseeker Basics Online Course

-This online course is individual study and self-paced.
+This course is designed to help students pass the CGW Exam.
+Assignments are individual study and self-paced.
 Students are assigned an Online Instructor who will send course materials and assignments by e-mail.
-The course begins on the day of purchase and students have 90-days to complete the 3 assignments, although most students complete assignments in 12 hours.
-A 90-day extension is available for $100.
+Most students spend 12 hours to complete the 3 assignments, although 90 days is given to complete the assignments.
+The 90 days begins on the date of purchase.
 Students receive course materials and assignments one section at a time.
 Assignments must be completed in one section before proceeding to the next section.
 The course covers the following topics:

 Section 1: Researching Grant Opportunities for Foundation, Corporate, and Government Grants